omahs/imx-docs/docs/main/guides/link-sdk/link-cryptotofiat.md

 await link.cryptoToFiat({})
 ```

-This displays the Link UI with a screen when a user need to choose currency and anter amount:
+This displays the Link UI with a screen when a user need to choose currency and enter amount:

 ![Offramp without parameters](/img/link-sdk-cryptotofiat/offramp-without-params.png 'Offramp without parameters')